felipelm/django-nginx-reactjs-docker/README.md

 ```

 If you want to make JS changes, you must login to the front end container and build the JS.
+This is a temporary solution until we have hot-reloading setup for local development.
 ```shell
 docker exec -it containerid /bin/bash yarn build